Welcome To Arbutus North Dental

 For your convenience, we accept cash, debit cards, VISA, and MasterCard.

 Heat, vibration, and pressure are the primary causes of pain associated with the use of the traditional dental drill.
-Since our Laser technology does not generate heat, vibration or pressure, many dental procedures can be performed nearly pain-free with fewer shots, less bleed for anesthesia, less use of the drill and fewer numb faces.
+Since our Laser technology does not generate heat, vibration or pressure, many dental procedures can be performed with reduced pain, with fewer shots, less bleed for anesthesia, less use of the drill and fewer numb faces.
 Laser technology can be used during both hard and soft tissue treatments (teeth and gums).

 - Accuracy and precision